Kevin-Shiuan/embed-os-system-labs-Spring2023/HW2/README.md

 7. ### communication between the board and the TCP server

-   The board will send the data to the TCP server every time server is requesting (which is 200ms in our code ).
+   The board will send the data to the TCP server every time server is requesting for data, which is every 200ms in our code.
 The raw data is send in json format, which is easy to parse in python.
 The data is in the following format.

    ```json
    {